Open Carry States: Where Can I Open Carry?

 Open carry is also restricted in certain jurisdictions within Nebraska, Oregon, Pennsylvania and Virginia.
 Generally, these will be larger cities such as Portland, OR or Philadelphia, PA.
 (Though the beer in Portland more than makes up for it.)
 That said, you can generally open carry outside city limits without issue In these states.

-Carrying in a National Park, however, is another matter.
+, however, is another matter.

 Open Carry States Requiring A Permit